gitlabhq/gitlabhq/doc/administration/custom_hooks.md

 As of gitlab-shell version 2.2.0 (which requires GitLab 7.5+), GitLab administrators can add custom git hooks to any GitLab project.

-## Setup
+## Create a custom Git hook for a repository

-Normally, Git hooks are placed in the repository or project's `hooks` directory.
+Server-side Git hooks are typically placed in the repository's `hooks` subdirectory.
+In GitLab, hook directories are are symlinked to the gitlab-shell `hooks` directory for ease of maintenance between gitlab-shell upgrades.
-GitLab creates a symlink from each project's `hooks` directory to the gitlab-shell `hooks` directory for ease of maintenance between gitlab-shell upgrades.
-As such, custom hooks are implemented a little differently.
-Behavior is exactly the same once the hook is created, though.
+Custom hooks are implemented differently, but the behavior is exactly the same once the hook is created.
+Follow the steps below to set up a custom hook for a

-Follow the steps below to set up a custom hook:
+repository:

 1. Pick a project that needs a custom Git hook.
 1. On the GitLab server, navigate to the project's repository directory.